Registration is open!

 Spend an amazing weekend witnessing the spectacular spring migration in the Harney Basin of Southeast Oregon.
-View thousands of migratory birds as they rest and feed in the wide open spaces of Oregon's high desert.
-From waterfowl to shorebirds, cranes to raptors, wading birds to songbirds, you'll see them all!
-The festival offers non-stop birding activities as well as historical and cultural information sure to entertain you and your family.
-So whether you're a beginner or a life-long wildlife enthusiast, the festival has something for everyone.
-Don't miss this extraordinary weekend.
+View thousands of migratory birds as they rest and feed in the open spaces of Oregon's high desert.
+Held annually in April in Harney County.

 The Harney County Migratory Bird Festival was first held in 1981 to celebrate the large annual migration of birds passing through Harney Basin on the Pacific Flyway.
 Harney Basin is one of the three most important areas left in the western United States for spring migratory birds stopping on their way north.

 Over 300 species of birds use the refuge throughout each year, making Harney Basin a bird watcher's paradise.
 Today, we continue to celebrate the migratory birds' return each year with guided tours led by experts, workshops, and fun activities for both youth and adults.

 Annual members are eligible to register for festival tours and activities one week before the general public.
 That means you get first choice on your weekend plans and don’t have to compete with hundreds of other festival goers!

 Only 50 memberships are sold each year.
 Proceeds support the Youth Art Program!